A guide to Renting out your property

 Protection of tenancy - If you are subletting your apartment for a longer period than two years, protection of tenancy could become relevant.
 It means your tenant no longer has to move out without grounds if you wish to terminate the contract.
 If you want to rent out for a longer period of time, but be able to move back to the apartment whenever you wish, you and your tenant should agree on them abstaining from the protection of their tenancy.

-Insurance - Your home insurance does not cover a tenant who is subletting, nor does it cover a lodger.
-Make sure the person renting gets their own home insurance for a total coverage of your apartment.
+Insurance - Your home insurance normally does not cover a tenant who is subletting, nor does it cover the belongings of a lodger.
+Make sure the person renting gets their own home insurance.
+We recommend that you contact your insurance company to see what requirements they have.

 8. Declare your earnings

-Earnings from subletting or letting of housing should be declared as a capital income and is taxed at 30%.
+Earnings from subletting or letting of housing should be declared as capital income and is taxed at 30 %.
 It is not allowed to make your own tax deductions, but starting 2013 a template deduction of SEK 40 000 per year per private housing property, tenant-owned apartment or rental apartment is allowed.
 You may also make deductions for the amount you yourself is paying in rent for the rented room or apartment.
-If you rent out a villa, you may instead make deductions for a further 20% of your rental earnings.
+If you rent out a self-owned house, you may instead make deductions for a further 20 % of your rental earnings.
 You can read more at the Swedish Tax Agency's website here.

 If you need more advice or have any other questions, you are always welcome to contact us!